vishesh711/Digital-Asset-Management-DAM-for-Media-Companies/README.md

 # Digital Asset Management (DAM) System for Media Companies

-A comprehensive digital asset management solution designed specifically for media companies to efficiently organize, store, search, and distribute digital assets like images, videos, and documents.
+A digital asset management solution designed for media companies to organize, store, search, and distribute digital assets like images, videos, and documents.

+## Project Status - IMPORTANT

+**This project is currently in early development with several limitations:**

+- The application is primarily a frontend prototype with limited functionality
+- Many features are simulated with mock data and are not fully functional
+- Backend integration is incomplete
+- Collections and upload functionality are not working
+- Image loading may have issues depending on your environment

 ## What Problem It Solves